 Female urinary stress incontinence is the involuntary release of urine during any physical activity that puts pressure on your bladder.
-This potentially embarrassing condition differs from general incontinence in that it happens when the body is under immediate physical stress.
-Activities that can put stress on your bladder include coughing, sneezing, laughing, lifting heavy objects, or bending over.
-This condition is particular to women, many of whom experience symptoms after muscles have been weakened due to a vaginal childbirth, following menopause, or during pregnancy.
+It’s not the same as general incontinence.
+This potentially uncomfortable condition only happens when the bladder is under immediate physical stress.
+Activities that can put stress on your bladder include:

-Food and Drinks
+Food and drinks